Integer Programming for Generalized Causal Bootstrap Designs: Our causal bootstrap procedure

 \subsection{Our proposed integer linear program}

-We now rewrite our objective in Eq.~\ref{eq:objective} as an integer program.
-For the completely randomized assignment and the difference-in-means estimator, we know from prior work that the solution is the isotone copula.
-The value of this formulation will become clear as we generalize it beyond the completely randomized assignment, and beyond the difference-in-means estimator---settings for which closed-form solutions are not known.
+We now rewrite our objective in Eq.~\eqref{eq:objective} as an integer program.
+For the completely randomized assignment and the difference-in-means estimator, we know from prior work that its solution is the isotone copula.
+The value of the integer program formulation will become clear as we generalize it beyond the completely randomized assignment, and beyond the difference-in-means estimator---settings for which closed-form solutions are not always known.